UN-OCHA/tools-snap-service/CONTRIBUTING.md

 ### 5. Release and verify that Docker image is available

-_Note: Since the Chromium version is dynamically fetched at image build time, so once you merge this to `master`, **the work is not finalized until a release has been tagged and built by our Docker container repository**.
+_Note: Since the Chromium version is dynamically fetched at image build time, **the work is not finalized until a release has been tagged and built by our Docker container repository**.
 Ideally, the tag should be created as soon as dev is considered to be stable, i.e. within an hour of the dev deploy.
 Then you have the exact same version of Chromium in the prod release as the untagged dev deploy._

 Create a new branch from `dev` and run the release command to generate the new CHANGELOG and increment the version number in our `package.json` and other related files.
 There's a dry-run flag to preview what will happen: